-Since then, I've been talking about the XML sitemap.
-But let's not forget the HTML sitemap, which is also important.
-Remember?
+Since the beginning, I talk about the XML sitemap.
+But let’s not forget the HTML sitemap, which also has its importance.
+Do you remember it?

-I hope you're not feeling too confused by all those names.
+I hope you are not too confused with all these names.

-I want to reassure you: we'll still keep it simple to help you develop your HTML sitemap.
+Don’t worry, we’ll keep it simple to build your HTML sitemap.

 The best solution is to use the WP Sitemap Page plugin.
-It will create a Sitemap page, which will contain all of your WordPress' content.
+It will create a sitemap page, which will contain all the contents present on your WordPress.

 Install it and then activate it.

-Publish the page and insert a link to it within your footer, for example.
+Publish the page and insert a link to it in your footer, for example.

-In the WordPress Sitemap Page plugin settings, you will be able to manually exclude certain pages and custom content types.
+In the WordPress Sitemap Page plugin settings, you will be able to manually exclude certain pages and custom post types.

-For example, the Sitemap page is re-read by default.
-A good practice is to exclude it by retrieving its identifier from the WordPress administration URL.
+For example, the sitemap page is listed by default.
+A good practice is to exclude it by retrieving its ID from the WordPress administration URL.

 A way to exclude elements from the sitemap would be a big plus for this plugin.
-That would keep the I.D.s from being tampered with, wouldn't it?
+It would save a lot of fiddling with IDs, wouldn’t it?

 The method to add your sitemap on the Google Search Console

-Your last assignment, should you choose to accept it: submit your XML sitemap to Google.
+Your last mission, if you accept it: submit your XML sitemap to Google.

-It can make its way to your sitemap on its own, but telling Google you have one has 2 major advantages:
+It is able to locate it by itself, but indicating that you have one has 2 major advantages:

-- Making it clear where he can find this sitemap
+- Clearly informing it where it can find this sitemap.

 Everything happens on a tool called Google Search Console.
-It allows you to better manage your site and monitor your ranking by providing a whole lot of information (errors on your site, search analysis, links, indexing status, exploration errors, etc.).
+It allows you to better manage your site and to follow your SEO by providing a lot of information (errors on your site, search analysis, links, indexing status, crawling errors, etc.).